Powerboat Interest Form 2023

 Powerboat Interest Form

-Please leave your contact information on this form to indicate interest in registering for powerboat courses offered at CYC.
+Please fill out the form to indicate your interest in registering for powerboat courses offered at CYC.
 When the schedule is set, you will receive an email with those details and a link to register.

 Safe Powerboat Handling Classes